28 February 2019

 I nodded my head and glanced around and said, “It’s like hanging out with y’all.”

-Aran and Carleton raised their cans as a toast; I raised an imaginary glass and caught eye contact before they sipped.
+Levi and Carleton raised their cans as a toast.
+I raised an imaginary glass and caught eye contact; they rotated their heads and locked eyes with Erin and John before everyone sipped.

 Blank stares.
 John’s eyes were closed, and he giggled as he dragged on his cigarette.
-I paused to see if he’d share the joke, then continued, curious but not wanting to ask.
+I paused to see if he’d share the joke, but he seemed happy in his own world.

 John’s guffawed and said, “Partin’s going to find all of the 70 year old Cubans with blue eyes who look like him, and go from there.”

-“I was thinking of using the climbing trip to write a memoir, sort of like Wild.”
-I said.
+When the laughter died down, I said, “I was thinking of using the climbing trip to write a memoir, sort of like Wild.”

 “I loved that movie!”
 Erin said in her high-pitched voice.
 She calmed down and said, “And the book.
 I always wanted to hike the Appalachian Trail.
 You should do that.”